 Price: $895 (MSRP)

-Movement decoration: Winding rotor stylized as a turbine blade
+Movement decoration: Winding rotor branded and stylized as a turbine blade

 Functions: Hours, minutes seconds, date, day of week